kai-done/42Core/Milestone 1/printf/README.md

    it writes out the number it receives and change it into base 16 and writes out what is given

    %p: pointer
    it writes out the address of the memory stored in the pointer, and using %x to write out the address

+3. Combining it and making the main

+   int ft_printf(const char *format, ...)

+   ... is for the undefined amount of arguments that can be called and written out const char* format: the format parameteer is a format string, it tells the functions what to print and how to interpret the additional arguments (...) format is essentially what is written in the " " when printf is called

+   using a branched out helper function for the main for va_args for each of the different characters given with the % sign the helper function of the main helps to call out to the other helper functions written that correlates to what is called

 Resources: listing classic references related to the topic (documen- tation, articles, tutorials, etc.), as well as a description of how AI was used —